 Skin and DNA protective: When tested on human skin in the laboratory, the compound - RM191A - significantly inhibits UV-induced (sun) DNA and skin damage, in both the epidermis and dermis.

-The research indicates the compound may have a wide variety of applications in areas such as skin disease and skin damage, trauma, post-operative and wound healing, and aged care.
+The research indicates the compound may have a wide variety of applications in areas such as skin disease and skin damage, trauma, post-operative and wound healing, pain and aged care.

 RR MedSciences is a Sydney based biotech that developed the proprietary compound RM191A, which has advanced to Phase 2 clinical studies for the specific treatment of neuropathic pain.
-The company intends to further research associated with the results published in Redox Biology including DNA skin protection, wound healing, and inflammatory and free-radical driven disease.
+The company intends to further research associated with the results published in Redox Biology including DNA skin protection, wound healing, pain, and inflammatory and free-radical driven disease.